 Exporting PocoMail's Mail, Contacts and Settings

-There appears to be no direct way to import the multiple accounts, mail and contacts from Pocomail or Barca into today's email programs.
-Built in the days of Netscape and Eudora, Pocomail and Barca have a proprietary format.
+There appears to be no direct way to import the multiple accounts, mail and contacts from Pocomail into today's email programs.
+Built in the days of Netscape and Eudora, Pocomail has a proprietary format.